Analog-Labs/chain-connectors/rosetta-server-substrate/README.md

+# __Rosetta Server for Substrate Chains__

+This server implements following endpoints:
+* `/network/list`
+* `/network/options`
+* `/network/status`
+* `/account/balance`
+* `/account/faucet`
+* `/block`
+* `/block/transaction`
+* `/call`
+* `/construction/combine`
+* `/construction/derive`
+* `/construction/hash`
+* `/construction/metadata`
+* `/construction/payloads`
+* `/construction/preprocess`
+* `/construction/submit`

+## `/network/list`:
+    This endpoint returns the list of available networks to query.
+Any NetworkIdentifier returned by /network/list should be accessible through subsequent calls to /network/options, /network/status, and /block.

+## `/network/options`:
+    This endpoint returns the version information and allowed network-specific types for a NetworkIdentifier.

+## `/network/status`:
+    This endpoint returns the current status of the network requested.

+## `/account/balance`:
+    This endpoint returns the balance of a single account.

+## `/account/faucet`:
+    This endpoint adds testnet balance to specific account.

+## `/block`:
+    This endpoint returns the operations and transactions included in the specified block.

+## `/block/transaction`:
+    This endpoint returns the specific transaction and operations included in specified block.

+## `/call`:
+    This endpoint returns storage or constant value of a Substrate chain.

+## `/construction/combine`:
+    This endpoint takes payload and make a submitable transaction.

+## `/construction/derive`:
+    This endpoint converts the public key of sender to address supported by substrate chain.

+## `/construction/hash`:
+    This endpoint converts tx hex into substrate supported hash.

+## `/construction/metadata`:
+    This endpoint returns nonce of account.

+## `/construction/payloads`:
+    This endpoint returns signable payload which can later be used to sign the transaction and sent to `contrustion/combine` endpoint to make a submitable transaction.

+## `/construction/preprocess`:
+    This endpoint takes out sender address and required_signatures from operations.

+## `/construction/submit`:
+    This endpoint submits a pre-signed transaction to the network.
+The transaction should be in hex format.

 ## __Arbitary Call__

 ### __Making extrinsic calls__

-To make signed extrinsic calls we have combine rosetta-endpoints and construct a pipeline to execute extrinsic.\
+To make signed extrinsic calls we have to combine endpoints and construct a pipeline to execute extrinsic.\
 `1.` We need to get nonce of user for which we call `contrusction_metadata`.\
-`2.` Then we call `construction_payload` endpoint by giving it the `metadata` with following keys.
+`2.` Then we call `construction_payload` endpoint by giving it the `metadata` json object with following keys.
 * `pallet_name`
 * `call_name`
 * `params`